ZhiGroup/DeepENDO/Readme.md

 ![Model architecture](files/Model_architecture.png)

-To mapping genes identified through GWAS to the specific regions of brain, we used perturbation based approach.
+For mapping genes identified through GWAS to the specific regions of brain, we used perturbation based approach.
 We add noise to the dimension of the interest in the endophenotype and then identify the changes observed in the reconstruction.

 ![Interpretability](files/Interpretability.png)